IBM/kubernetes-driver/docs/k8s-install.md

 helm install kubedriver-<version>.tgz --name kubedriver -f custom-values.yml
 ```

+The driver runs with SSL enabled by default.
+The installation will generate a self-signed certificate and key by default, adding them to the Kubernetes secret "k8s-tls".
+To use a custom certificate and key in your own secret, override the properties under "apps.config.security.ssl.secret".

 ### Confirm

 You can confirm the driver is working by accessing the Swagger UI included to render the API definitions.